This is the ultimate guide to family-friendly activities + tips (from a local!) for visiting Rainbow Springs State Park!

-My family loves visiting Rainbow Springs State Park!
-We’ve been going to the river since my brother and I were young kids.
-It’s such a great place to make memories at and I know that one day I’ll bring my kids there for a fun-filled day!
+My family loves visiting Rainbow Springs every year!
+We’ve been going to the river since my brother and I were little kids and my parents went to KP Hole before that!
+Rainbow River is such a great place to take your family to spend the day together and make fun memories that you’ll never forget!

-Rainbow River is a gorgeous, crystal clear, 73-degree, 5.7 miles long river that merges with the Withlacoochee River in Dunnellon, Florida.
+Rainbow River is a gorgeous, crystal clear, 72-degree, 5.7 miles long river that merges with the Withlacoochee River in Dunnellon, Florida.
 It’s also a designated National Natural Landmark, aquatic preserve, and Outstanding Florida Waterway.
-Rainbow Springs feels like an untouched piece of history that you just won’t find anywhere else.
+Rainbow Springs looks like an untouched piece of history that you just won’t find anywhere else in the world.

 Rainbow Springs State Park